 Genomic medicine is an approach to medical diagnosis, treatment, and risk assessment based on an individual’s genome (genetic make-up) and gene expression patterns.
 The past decade has been a time of research and discovery for genomic medicine (a.k.a. personalized medicine, individualized medicine, precision medicine, molecular medicine).
 Scientists involved in translational research are using collaborative methods in an effort to accelerate the development of useful clinical tools.

 As the science is propelled forward by rapid advances in technology, genomic procedures affecting every medical specialty will become an important part of medical practice.
 An area that spans all specialties is pharmacogenomics, which includes tests able to detect genetic variations that are associated with high risk of abnormal response to certain drugs (from nonresponse to toxic response).
 Pharmacogenomic knowledge gaps and educational resource needs have been identified among physicians which threaten to delay the implementation of these potentially useful tests.
 Click here to read a 2014 article available from PubMed Central that reviews this issue.

 This web portal is designed to give physicians and other healthcare professionals easy access to relevant genomic medicine information and resources.
 We hope that the portal will be a useful tool to physicians, nurses, pharmacists, and other clinical healthcare providers as they begin to apply evidence-based genomic approaches to improve patient outcomes.

-Why you should be interested in advances in genomic medicine (find your specialty) . . .
+For perspective on why you should be interested in advances in genomic medicine, click on your specialty . . .

 Orthopedics & Rheumatology